SuryakantD/Taskworld/README.md

 # Taskworld- QA Assignment

 # Installation

-Take the clone or download project Taskworld in .zip file.
+    -Take the clone or download project Taskworld in .zip file -Import the project into your Eclipse IDE.

-Import the project into your Eclipse IDE.
+    -Import the project into your Eclipse IDE.

-Make sure, TestNG is installed as plugin into your Eclipse.

 # How to install TestNG in Eclipse
     - Open Eclipse and goto Help-> Install New Software -> Click on Add.
     - Add name as TestNG and location as http://beust.com/eclipse
     - Select TestNG checkbox and install it and restart Eclipse IDE.

   # Update Maven dependencies
     - Right click on pm.xml -> Maven -> Update Project